Deer stones culture: Reindeer

-Deers feature prominently in nearly all of the deer stones.
+Deer feature prominently in nearly all of the deer stones.
 They are likely the red deer or maral (Cervus elaphus sibericus).
 Early stones have very simple images of reindeer, and as time progresses, the designs increase in detail.
 A gap of 500 years results in the appearance of the complicated flying reindeer depiction.
 Reindeer are depicted as flying through the air, rather than merely running on land.
 The anthropologist Piers Vitebsky has written, "The reindeer is depicted with its neck outstretched and its legs flung out fore and aft, as if not merely galloping but leaping through the air."
 The antlers, sometimes appearing in pairs, have become extremely ornate, utilizing vast spiral designs that can encompass the entire deer.
 These antlers sometimes hold a sun disc or other sun-related image.
 Other artwork from the same period further emphasizes the connection between the reindeer and the sun, which is a very common association in Siberian shamanism.
 Tattoos on buried warriors contain deer, featuring antlers embellished with small birds' heads.
 This reindeer-sun-bird imagery perhaps symbolizes the shaman's spiritual transformation from the earth to the sky: the passage from earthly life to heavenly life.
 As these deer images also appear in warrior tattoos, it is possible that reindeer were believed to offer protection from dangerous forces.
 Another theory is that the deer spirit served as a guide to assist the warrior soul to heaven.